flycheck/flycheck/README.md

 Customize `flycheck-ignore-columns` (see [Customization](#customization)) to always highlight the whole line.

+**Note:** The default faces provided by Emacs are ill-suited, because they are relatively pale and do not specify a background color or underline.
+Hence they are easily overlooked and – even worse – **cannot highlight spaces**.
+For best error highlighting, **customize** the Flycheck faces and add a background color or underline, or – even better – choose a color theme that has reasonable Flycheck faces, for instance the light or dark [solarized][] theme.

 Additionally indicators are placed in the fringe to highlight the lines in which errors occurred.  **The fringe must be at least 8 pixels wide** for the indicators to be displayed properly.